wfkhrrzi/Recruitment-Web-App/readme.md

 There are **three stages** that the candidate must undergo throughout the application process, as depicted by the process flow below.

-<p style="font-size:16px;font-weight:600;">Initial Screening ➡ Preassessment (HackerRank) ➡ Competency-based Interview (CBI) ➡ *Joining </p>
+<span style="font-size:16px;font-weight:600;">Initial Screening ➡ Preassessment (HackerRank) ➡ Competency-based Interview (CBI)</span>

 ### Initial Screening

-The initial screening stage involves 2 phases.
+The initial screening stage involves 3 phases.

 In the first phase, the hiring manager (HM) reviews and assesses the information of the candidates (extracted from the resume).
 Once the decision is made, HM updates the `Hiring Manager Screening` status whether to proceed or reject the candidate.
-If `status = proceed`, the process continues to the 2nd phase, otherwise (`status = proceed`) the application is not continued.
+If `status = proceed`, the process continues to the 2nd phase, otherwise (`status = not proceed`) the application is not continued.

-The second phase requires the decision from other managers in the `DS Lead Screening` section whether to proceed with the candidate.
-As this part of the system is a work-in-progress, the current view is intended for the hiring manager only.
-Ideally, the view of this section for other managers should not display include others' vote and only diplay the only user's vote.
-In this case, the other managers can access the  to cast a vote.
+The second phase requires decision from other DS leads in the `DS Lead Screening` section whether to proceed with the candidate.
+This mainly works like a vote in which the user can select relevant **checkbox(s)** and vote to proceed or reject the candidate.
+Please note that this part of the system is very much a work-in-progress.
+The current view, as illustrated in the below snippet, is intended for the hiring manager only.
+Ideally, the view of DS Lead Screening for other managers should only include an interface to vote for the particular candidate on his/her behalf only, <span style="color:red;">although this specific view is not yet developed</span>.
+As a result, while the managers can access the section to cast a vote, each of the vote remains anonymous and is only seen by the hiring manager.

 In the end, a majority vote is implemented to determine the status of the applicant, in which the status is reflected in the `Final Decision` section.
+Logically, the majority vote indicates the final status of this stage.
+However, should there be any rare occasions where the candidates are unable to proceed to the next stage, the hiring manager is allowed to update the final status in this last section.

 ### Preasssement

+*Note: The system frontend is not yet integrated with the backend*

-There are three phases involved in the preassessment (initially called Prescreening) stage, as illustrated by the below flow
+There are three phases involved in the preassessment stage (initially called as *Prescreening*), as illustrated by the process flow below